Philip Stevens Chief Administrative Officer, Army and Air Force Exchange Service

 The Chief Administrative Officer

-The Exchange operates more than 2,700 facilities, including department and convenience stores, gas stations, restaurants, theaters, and other specialty retail businesses on military installations in all 50 states, five U.S. territories and 36 countries.
-Additionally, the Exchange operates an approximately $2.6 billion receivables credit card portfolio.
+The Exchange operates nearly 2,700 facilities, including department and convenience stores, restaurants, malls, movie theaters, gas stations, and other specialty retail businesses on military installations in 49 states, four U.S. territories and 34 countries.
+Additionally, the Exchange operates an approximately $2.5 billion receivables credit card portfolio.
 In order to support combat readiness and provide foreign-based service members and their families with U.S. products, the Exchange also operates bakeries in Europe and Asia and water plants in Europe under six licenses from U.S. consumer goods companies, including Wonder Bread, Krispy Kreme and Culligan.

 Prior to beginning his professional career, Mr. Stevens served as an Air Force officer at Tyndall Air Force Base and in the Defense Information Systems Agency at the Pentagon.
 He earned a Master of Science in Information Technology from the Florida Institute of Technology.
 He also has a Bachelor of Science in Computer Science from Purdue University.